lagunoff/htmlt/README.md

 # Build examples with cabal
 cabal --with-ghc=javascript-unknown-ghcjs-ghc --with-ghc-pkg=javascript-unknown-ghcjs-ghc-pkg build -f examples
 ```
-Once `cabal build` is successful you can find js executables in
+Once `cabal build` is successful, you can find js executables in
 `./dist-newstyle/build/javascript-ghcjs/ghc-9.7.20230527/htmlt-0.1.0.0/x` and run them by opening `index.html` in browser

 ### Minimal example